Rheumatoid arthritis in the cervical spine

-In patients diagnosed with spinal rheumatoid arthritis, the cervical spine (or neck) is a common site of disease symptoms.
-It is not clear why it affects the upper spine more often than the lumbar (lower) spine, nor are the causes of rheumatoid arthritis well understood.
-What is known is that rheumatoid arthritis of the cervical spine attacks the lining of joints, is diagnosed in women more frequently than men, and has no cure.
+In patients who are diagnosed with spinal rheumatoid arthritis, the cervical spine (or neck) is a common place for symptoms to occur.
+It is not exactly clear why this condition affects the upper spine more frequently than the lumbar (lower) spine, nor are the causes of rheumatoid arthritis well understood.
+What is acknowledged, however, is that rheumatoid arthritis of the cervical spine attacks the lining of joints, is diagnosed in women more frequently than men and has no known cure.

 - Exercise to strengthen the neck muscles

 - Physical therapy

 If chronic pain and other spinal arthritis symptoms persist after months of conservative treatment, surgery may be suggested as a treatment option.

 To avoid highly invasive open spinal surgery, consider a minimally invasive, outpatient procedure at Laser Spine Institute.
 Our minimally invasive procedures offer a shorter recovery time,^ lower risks and a higher patient satisfaction score (96) than traditional open back surgery.^